FEBRUARY 10, 2023

 Forward-Thinking Workforce as the Leverage of the Digital Banking

-It’s no surprise that fostering a more future-ready and flexible workforce is one of the most urgent issues for banks and other financial organizations.
-So far, many people are afraid of technological advancements as they believe that the latter will replace humans and take up workplaces.
+Fostering a more future-ready and flexible workforce is one of the most urgent issues for banks and other financial organizations.
+So far, many people are afraid of technological advancements as they believe the latter will replace humans and take up workplaces.
 On the other hand, optimistic observers state that innovations will free humans from routine, unleash new opportunities, and generate employment.

-- Banking is a service-based business, and in this case, these are the employees who drive the real value.
-When they are trained and with the right set of skills, they tell the difference between pacesetters and laggards.
+- Banking is a service-based business; in this case, the employees drive the real value.
+Skilled, they tell the difference between leaders and laggards.
 Augmenting them with emerging technologies and tools may turn into an enduring competitive edge;

-- Automation is mostly associated with cost reduction, but it’s not the case where it can produce the best value.
-Forward-thinking firms embrace RPA, AI, chatbots, ML, and other technologies to automate particular duties and thus shape new opportunities.
+- Automation is mostly associated with cost reduction, but to drive better output, it needs human minds.
+Forward-thinking firms embrace RPA, AI, chatbots, ML, and other technologies to automate particular duties, mostly to allow employees to work faster with processes that used to take ages.
 The main goal is to free up funds and invest them in employees’ re-skilling to let them contribute to more mission-critical tasks, better understand consumers, and improve the quality of service.

-So, how can business owners prepare employees for the digital banking future trends?
-How will banking look like in the future?
-Let us share three ways of how management and HR teams can help workers qualify for the coming changes.
+So, how can business owners prepare employees for digital banking future trends?
+How to ensure you lead your bank to the future?
+Let us share three ways management and HR teams can help workers qualify for the changes.

 #1 Promote skills mapping

-Being realistic about the company’s potential and predicting future needs regarding new skills is critical.
-Management teams should be able to detect the gaps and hire or re-skill talent promptly to satisfy business demand.
-Competency or skills mapping is a useful approach for workforce skill management as it allows companies to keep up with the quick technological evolution and so continue to be relevant.
+Being realistic about the company’s potential and evaluating future needs regarding new skills is critical.
+Management teams should be able to detect the gaps and promptly hire or re-skill talents to satisfy business demand.
+Competency or skills mapping is a useful approach for workforce skill management as it allows companies to keep up with the quick technological evolution.

-It’s a common practice for managers to assess workers’ current competencies, look for new roles, and discover what training needed to help them advance.
+It’s a common practice for managers to assess workers’ current competencies, look for new roles, and discover what training they need to advance.
 Moreover, managers may analyze the market and identify developing skill sets that will be popular soon and suggest courses to grow proficiency.

 #2 Advocate continuous learning

-Too often, on-the-job training is only included in the employee onboarding program.
-Although considering the pace of future trends of mobile banking, ongoing corporate training is needed to help workers keep up with technological progress and bolster business initiatives.
+Too often, on-the-job training is only included in the employee’s onboarding program.
+Although considering the pace of future trends, ongoing corporate training is needed to help workers keep up with technological progress and bolster business initiatives.
 Consequently, knowledge sharing should be brought to the core of talent management.
 Workshops, webinars, meetups, and panel discussions are just a few methods to introduce lifelong learning to your teams.

 #3 Stay agile and open-minded

-Users’ expectations for learning experiences are rather high.
-Learning and development (L&D) teams should stay open for new options and methods when it comes to formats, skill sets, and technologies.
-Though L&D facilitators remain the key stakeholders, you can engage content curators, data analysts, or learning experience designers.
-The integration of modern technologies, like robotics and AI, can help with personalization and so make learning paths more efficient and captivating.
+Learning and development (L&D) teams should stay open to new options and methods when it comes to formats, frameworks, skill sets, and technologies.
+Though L&D facilitators remain the key stakeholders, you can engage content curators, data analytics, or learning experience designers.
+The integration of modern technologies, like robotics and AI, helps with personalization and makes learning paths more efficient and captivating.

-Four Tactics to Future-Proof Your Digital Banking and Prepare for the Global Development in Banking Technology
+Five Tactics for Building Future-Proof Digital Banks and Preparing for the Global Development in Banking Technology

 To survive the competition and stay relevant, financial institutions should have a valid strategy in place.
 Based on our experience in mobile banking development, business stakeholders should implement the following tactics: